shubhammurti/AWS-Projects-Portfolio/Level 400/2. Build a Basic Web Application/Build a Basic Web Application.md

 ### Tasks

-This tutorial is divided into six tasks.
-You must complete each task in order before moving on to the next one:
+This project is structured into six main tasks:

-1. **Create Web App**: Deploy static resources for your web application using the AWS Amplify Console.
+1. **Create Web App**: Deploy a React app using AWS Amplify Console.
-2. **Build Serverless Function**: Build a serverless function using AWS Lambda.
+2. **Build Serverless Function**: Create a Lambda function.
-3. **Create Data Table**: Persist data in an Amazon DynamoDB table.
+3. **Create Data Table**: Set up DynamoDB for data persistence.
-4. **Link Serverless Function to Web App**: Deploy your serverless function with API Gateway.
+4. **Link Function to Web App**: Deploy function with API Gateway.
-5. **Add Interactivity to Web App**: Modify your web app to invoke your API.
+5. **Add Web App Interactivity**: Update the frontend to call the API.
-6. **Clean Up Resources**: Clean up resources used in this tutorial.
+6. **Clean Up Resources**: Delete resources to avoid charges.

-You will be building this web application using the AWS Management Console accessible directly from your browser.

 ### Task 1: Create a Web App